kleines-gespenst/Grapher/README.md

 Some additional libraries are required, such as `SentencePie`(See below).
 `T5Tokenizer requires the SentencePiece library but it was not found in your environment.
 Checkout the instructions on the installation page of its repo: https://github.com/google/sentencepiece#installation and follow the ones that match your environment.
 Please note that you may need to restart your runtime after installation.`

+Instead of just cloning the two separately needed git repositories corpusreader and WebNLG-Text-to-triples, I added them as submodules (See [Setup](#Setup) section).